Rental Insurance in BC — Landlord, Tenant & Strata

 Uninsured The Tenant's Laptop and Hotel Bill

 ▾A pipe bursts in the ceiling.
 The tenant's laptop, couch, and clothing are ruined — about $8,000.
-The tenant is displaced for two weeks and expects the landlord to pay for the hotel.
+The tenant is displaced for two weeks and expects the landlord to cover the hotel.
 The landlord's policy does not cover tenant contents or additional living expenses.
 The tenant has no insurance.
 Everyone loses.

 Claim Denied The Vacancy Clause Failure